hyweljohnllewellyn/hywelme/_posts/2016-06-11-migrate-a-drupal-6-website-to-a-static-site.md

 > "helps you deploy websites that are faster, easier to maintain, and more secure than a traditional content management system - without losing convenience.”  .

-Another interesting approach is taken by [contentful.com](https://www.contentful.com/), in which they manage the content and integrates using API's to static site generators, from their [static site atricle](https://www.contentful.com/r/knowledgebase/contentful-api-cms-static-site-generators/)
+Another interesting approach is taken by [contentful.com](https://www.contentful.com/), in which they manage the content and integrates using API's to static site generators, from their [static site article](https://www.contentful.com/r/knowledgebase/contentful-api-cms-static-site-generators/)

 > "you get the all the benefits of content management features while still being able to embrace the static site generator mantra."

 My goal is to convert the Drupal 6 CMS to a **responsive**, **mobile friendly**, **static site**, that can be **easily maintained by a non-technical user**.

-This is not as easy as it sounds as static site geneator tend to be developer, not user freiendly.
+This is not as easy as it sounds as static site generator tend to be developer, not user friendly.

 The contenders to be explored in this article are Jekyll and Hugo.

 ## Summary of Findings (cut to the chase)

-As expected, neither Jekyll or Hugo are fit for the purpose - they are great static site generators and are mobile friendly BUT mainianing them and adding content is just too technical.
+As expected, neither Jekyll or Hugo are fit for the purpose - they are great static site generators and are mobile friendly BUT maintaining them and adding content is just too technical.

-Though I am interested in investigating a servive such as [contentful.com](https://www.contentful.com), however, I am steering away because of a potential lock in to their proprietary technology and ultimately their fees.
+Though I am interested in investigating a service such as [contentful.com](https://www.contentful.com), however, I am steering away because of a potential lock in to their proprietary technology and ultimately their fees.

-I think the idea of _"best of both wordls"_ between a classic CMS such as [Wordpress](https://wordpress.org/) to create the content and then generate statc HTML is the current best option for my needs....See next post..
+I think the idea of _"best of both worlds"_ between a classic CMS such as [Wordpress](https://wordpress.org/) to create the content and then generate static HTML is the current best option for my needs....See next post..

 Some of the steps carried out to convert from Drupal 6 to Jekyll or Hugo are described below...